AlleyCatRacer/NoahsArk/README.md

 ## Development
 The project requirements were to create a multi-user relational database management system in Java and the database in PostrgreSQL.
 The development must be Agile, the methodology must be Scrum and the system must be tested with JUnit.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The GUI was created with FXML files generated from SceneBuilder, the Java code was written in IntelliJ IDEA and the postgreSQL code was written in DataGrip.
+Detailed documentation can be found in the [Project Report](https://docs.google.com/document/d/1g-mTou33_LCxmoied5a9nbxREq1z27sJziQvJsAy05w/edit?usp=sharing).

 The semester project group consisted of 4 people: